 In June 2007 cabinet set up under the National Energy Policy Council a Nuclear Power Program Development Office and appointed an Infrastructure Establishment Committee, the Nuclear Power Utility subcommittee of which is supervising EGAT in this project.
 The Energy Minister budgeted some US$ 53 million over 2008 - 2011 on preparatory work, half of it coming from oil revenues.
 Construction of the first unit by EGAT is to commence in 2014.
 The capital cost is expected to be US$ 6 billion and electricity cost about USD 6 cents/kWh, slightly less than from coal.
 The pre-project phase involves the 3-year feasibility study leading to a firm government decision to proceed (or not) is due to conclude in 2011.

-The government plans to establish safety and regulatory infrastructure by 2014 and commissioned a formal 3-year feasibility study early in 2008.
-Then in October 2008 the engineering firm Burns & Roe was commissioned to undertake a 20-month study to recommend siting, technology and reactor size for the first plant.
-The project will then go out to tender with a view to starting construction in 2014.
+The government planned to establish safety and regulatory infrastructure by 2014 and in October 2008 the engineering firm Burns & Roe was commissioned to undertake a 20-month study to recommend siting, technology and reactor size for the first plant.
+The project would then go out to tender with a view to starting construction in 2014.
 The EGAT feasibility study listed five possible sites for the project.
 Three were on the southern peninsula near Surat Thani and Nakhon Si Thammarat, but these were ruled out in 2010 due to local resistance.
-Ubon Ratchathani in the east near Laos and Nakhon Sawan 200 km north of Bangkok were also listed and have now been selected, subject to cabinet approval in 2011.
+Ubon Ratchathani in the east near Laos and Nakhon Sawan 200 km north of Bangkok were also selected.
 There were significant difficulties in assessing potential sites due to local opposition based on past experience with industrial developments compounded by the political situation in the country.
 Public information and community consultation are identified as very high priority areas for attention.
 Following the Fukushima accident, plans were put on hold.
 In January 2016 EGAT was talking of two 1000 MWe PWR reactors coming on line by 2036, with no site mentioned.